 - Must-Try: The Big Donut

-No trip down a sugar-filled lane of best desserts in San Francisco would be complete without a visit over at Bob’s Donuts.
-This is the only spot on the list that comes with its own challenge: Finish a donut in three minutes or less, enter the Hall of Fame.
+No trip down a sugar-filled lane of best desserts in San Francisco would be complete without a visit to Bob’s Donuts.
+This is the only spot on the list that comes with its own challenge: Finish a donut in three minutes or less and enter the Hall of Fame.
 The faster you do it, the bigger the prize.
 Sound easy?
-Not so much once you consider the size of your opponent, which is 10” long, 2.24” inches high, and is nearly the equivalent of 14 of one of their regular donuts.
+Not so much once you consider the size of your opponent – 10 inches long and standing at a colossal 2.24 inches high, it’s the equivalent of 14 regular donuts.
 Best of luck.

-If you’re not as into the challenge, they’ve still got a rich selection of donut classics that has given the Lower Nob Hill neighborhood some of the best desserts in San Francisco since the 1960’s.
-Outside of their giant donut, their most known for their must-try apple fritter.
+If you’re not into dessert as an extreme sport, they’ve still got a rich selection of donut classics that have given the Lower Nob Hill neighborhood some of the best desserts in San Francisco since the 1960’s.
+Pro tip: try the apple fritter!

 Photo Courtesy of Hali M. On Yelp